Save

 A Long-Handled Shovel

 A long-handled shovel is such a useful and vital tool for the off-road enthusiast.
-Many a bog can be left behind after some solid digging and packing with sticks (and leaves, if you can get them).
-The long handle makes life a bit easier by allowing you to get more leverage when you are digging.
-It also gives you a longer reach underneath the vehicle to the diffs.
+Many a bog can be left behind after some solid digging and packing with sticks (and leaves, if you can get them)!
+The long handle makes life a little easier by providing more leverage while digging.
+It also allows a longer reach beneath the vehicle to where the diffs are.

-Jack and base plates are not only useful for changing a tyre, but also give you the ability to lift your vehicle out of a bog hole.
-This can sometimes make all the difference.
-If you have one or two wheels buried in deep holes, you may be able to jack up the vehicle, lift the wheel out of the hole, and pack sticks, leaves, sand, rocks, or dirt into the hole for the vehicle to sit on and hopefully gain some traction.
+Jack and base plates are not only useful for changing a tyre, but also enable you to lift the vehicle out of a bog hole.
+This can sometimes make all the difference!
+If you have one or two wheels buried deep in holes, you may be able to jack up the vehicle, lift the wheel out of the hole, and pack sticks, leaves, sand, rocks, or dirt into the hole for the vehicle to sit on – and hopefully gain some traction.

 A base plate is a must.
-It stops the jack from sinking into the mud or sand, and makes a good, solid, and level jacking surface which makes the whole process much safer.
+It stops the jack from sinking into the mud or sand, and provides a good, solid, and level jacking surface.
+This makes the whole process much safer.

-If you simply can’t get the vehicle to drive out under its own power, you may need some assistance to be pulled out of a bog by another vehicle.
-Even if you’re travelling on your own, another vehicle may come past so have your snatch strap ready!
+If you simply can’t drive the vehicle out under its own power, you may need some assistance to be pulled out of a bog by another!
+Even if you’re travelling on your own, another vehicle may come past – so have your snatch strap ready!

 By connecting a snatch strap to the rated recover points of both vehicles, you can pull the bogged vehicle forwards or backwards towards solid ground.
-Snatch straps act like big rubber bands and can sling shot the bogged vehicle out of the bog.
-This can be a dangerous task – so you must be very careful to make sure all spectators stand well clear.
+Snatch straps act as large rubber bands, and can sling shot the bogged vehicle out of the bog.
+This can be a dangerous task, so be very careful and ensure all spectators stand well clear.

 4WD caught in the mud